duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_5_setup_laptop.md

 <div class='requirements' markdown='1'>

-Requires: A Duckiebot in configuration `DB18` or above.
-For previous year's instructions, see [here](https://docs.duckietown.org/DT17/).

 Requires: A Ubuntu 18.04 or 20.04 environment with sufficient free disk space (recommended 100 GB).

 Requires: Internet connection.